martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

     - Based on the IndexN, the `aae_controller` should cast the delta to the appropriate `aae_treecache`.
 This should update the Merkle tree by removing the old version from the tree (by XORing the hash of the {Key, PreviousClock} again), and adding the new version (by XORing the segment by the hash of the {Key, CurrentClock}).

+    - The exception to this is when the PreviousClock is undefined - meaning there was no read before write.
+In this case, the PreviousClock needs to be filled in with a read against the `aae_keystore` before processing.
+This removes some of the efficiency advantages of Last Write Wins writes, though doesn't eliminate the latency improvement (as the AAE read does not block the update from proceeding).

 ## On Exchange

 - Riak can then be prompted to do exchanges (maybe via an entropy manager, maybe through scheduled external requests).
 An exchange could be: